Kahuku, Hawaii: Kahuku football

 Many of the people in the Kahuku community and in the football community have Samoan or Tongan roots and high school football has become quite important to them.

-Kahuku High School in this small, rural, coastal town on the North Shore of Oahu has produced many highly-regarded American football players.
+Kahuku High School in this small, rural, coastal town on the North Shore of Oahu has produced many American football players.
 The players are regularly scouted by American colleges and universities.
 Many end up playing professionally for the National Football League.

 Government and infrastructure

 The Honolulu Police Department operates the Kahuku Substation in Kahuku.